-He is also frequent commenter of public affairs, whose findings or commentaries have been cited in Asahi Shimbun, BBC, CNN, RTHK, Guardian, LeMonde, MingPao, Spiegel, Strait Times, Financial Times, South China Morning Post, Time Magazine, New York Times, Washington Post, Wall Street Journal, among others.
-He is currently a board member of Society for Hong Kong Studies and Hong Kong Political Science Association, and the guest editor of Social Movement Studies and China Quarterly.
+Cheng’s findings or commentaries have been cited in international and local media, including Asahi Shimbun, National Public Radio, Guardian, LeMonde, MingPao, Strait Times, Financial Times, South China Morning Post, Time Magazine, New York Times, Washington Post, and Wall Street Journal.
+He received his PhD in Government from the London School of Economics and Political Science in 2015.